 The drive up was surprisingly easy, as Rudy Squirrelianni was still so young he was content to lounge in his carrier or the pouch of my hoodie.
-He would pop out every now and then to down some formula or nibble at a bit of fruit, but he’d soon duck back down into his safe little den.
+He would pop out every now and then to guzzle some formula or nibble a bit of fruit, but he’d soon duck back down into his safe little den.
 During the ensuing two weeks, however, Rudy matured so much he determined he was ready for some time at the helm, and spent a good bit of the drive home positioned squarely on the steering wheel, his eyes on the road.

 I’ve spent time with such a variety of creatures over the years — birds, rabbits, turtles, lizards, dogs, cats, rats, fish, ferrets, hamsters, guinea pigs, mice.
 But I believe this squirrel might be the best of them all.
 I have learned that squirrels are highly intelligent, quick to recognize not only faces, but voices and names.

 Most surprising to us was that Rudy was quickly litter trained, to some degree.
 We had no idea this was even possible and initially believed we were blessed with the most considerate of all squirrels, until a bit of research revealed that many will naturally make use of a litter box as it enables them to hide their scent from potential predators.
 (NOTE: Rudy is not, by any means, 100% on the mark with this.
 Let’s just say we no longer take the risk of ordering anything with chocolate sprinkles, just in case.)